cauris-financial/DeepDive/README.md

 A Node.js server allows for the uploading of .xlsx files.
 These files are then converted into JSON files and stored on IPFS with a corresponding hash.

+That hash is then stored on the DeepDive smart contract, enabling the front-end access to the JSON data.

 ## Front End Implementation

 We have deployed a front end implementation for these smart contracts here: https://github.com/cauris-financial/cauris_app_web